 Summary of Operations.
-Net income increased 2% to \$745 million in 2021, compared with \$732 million in 2020.
-This increase was primarily related to an increase in realized gains offset by higher COVID-19 life claims.
-On a diluted per common share basis, net income per common share for 2021 increased from \$6.82 to \$7.22.
-Included in net income were after-tax realized gains of \$47 million in 2021, compared with realized after-tax losses of \$2 million for 2020.
+Net income declined 1% to \$740 million in 2022, compared with \$745 million in 2021.
+This decrease was primarily related to an increase in realized losses on the fixed maturity portfolio offset by lower COVID-19 life claims.
+On a diluted per common share basis, net income per common share for 2022 increased from \$7.22 to \$7.47.
+Included in net income were after-tax realized losses of \$60 million in 2022, compared with realized after-tax gains of \$47 million for 2021.
 Realized gains and losses are presented more fully under the caption Realized Gains and Losses in this report.

-Net operating income from continuing operations declined 4% to \$707 million in 2021, compared with \$738 million in 2020.
-On a diluted per common share basis, net operating income per common share decreased slightly from \$6.88 to \$6.86.
+Net operating income from operations increased 14% to \$806 million in 2022, compared with \$707 million in 2021.
+On a diluted per common share basis, net operating income per common share increased from \$6.86 to \$8.15, a 19% increase.
 Net operating income is the consolidated total of segment profits after tax and as such is considered a non-GAAP measure.
 Net income is the most directly comparable GAAP measure.
 We do not consider realized gains and losses to be a component of our core insurance operations or operating segments.
-Additionally, net income was affected by certain significant and unusual non-operating items in 2020 and 2021.
+Net income was also impacted by certain significant and unusual non-operating items in 2021 and 2022.
 We do not view these items as components of core operating results because they are not indicative of past performance or future prospects of the insurance operations.
 We remove items such as these that relate to prior periods or are non-operating items when evaluating the results of current operations, and therefore exclude such items from our segment analysis for current periods.

-Despite headwinds with COVID-19, the Company continues to see positive signs in its core operations, including strong sales, favorable persistency and a strong ROE, excluding net unrealized gains on the fixed maturity portfolio.
+The Company continues to see positive signs in its core operations, including strong sales, favorable persistency, and a strong ROE, excluding net unrealized gains or losses on the fixed maturity portfolio.

 COVID-19.
-For the year ended December 31, 2021, the Company incurred \$140 million of COVID-19 net life claims.
-Per the Centers for Disease Control and Prevention (CDC), there were approximately 460 thousand U.S. COVID-19 deaths in 2021.
-In the second half of the year, the COVID-19 deaths were concentrated in geographies and younger age groups where the Company has greater risk exposure.
-The Company's level of COVID-19 net life claims, on average for the year, was approximately \$3 million per 10,000 U.S. deaths.
+For the year ended December 31, 2022, the Company incurred \$49 million of COVID-19 net life claims, compared to \$140 million in 2021.
+Per the Centers for Disease Control and Prevention (CDC), there were approximately 243 thousand U.S. COVID-19 deaths in 2022, down from approximately 460 thousand in 2021.
+The Company's level of COVID-19 net life claims, on average for the year, was approximately \$2 million per 10,000 U.S. deaths, a decrease from \$3 million per 10,000 U.S. deaths in 2021.

-Going forward, we anticipate that COVID-19 deaths will continue at elevated levels throughout 2022, with an impact of approximately \$50 million at the mid-point of our guidance based on incurred claims in the range of \$3 million to \$4 million per 10,000 U.S. deaths.
-The projected life claims are dependent on this estimate and many other variables, including, but not limited to, projected U.S. deaths from COVID-19, the timing and availability of effective treatments for the disease, vaccination rates, and effectiveness of vaccines, impact from potential variants, and the ages and geographic areas in which infections and deaths occur.
+Going forward, we anticipate approximately \$45 million in impact from excess life claims in 2023 from both COVID-19 and related non-COVID-19 causes at the mid-point of our guidance.
+We define excess life claims as the additional claims that arose over what would have been expected based on pre-COVID experience.
+The projected life claims are dependent on many variables, including, but not limited to, projected U.S. deaths from COVID-19, the timing and availability of effective treatments for the disease, vaccination rates and effectiveness of vaccines, impact from potential variants, and the ages and geographic areas in which infections and deaths occur.